ManicMiners/docs/_pages/DATSectionminers.md

 ## ESSENTIAL

 Optional value - miners that are essential for the player to complete the map have this tag.
 This means if the miner is teleported in any manner including manual teleportation, will cause the player to lose the map.
-These vehicles will have a floating star over them to identify them as essential.
+These miners will have a floating star over them to identify them as essential.

 Format:
 ```